 A more concerted effort for financing and funding the long term commitment needed by the University will require additional resources.
 Approaches to ‘offset’ these monetary needs include:

 Establish a dedicated, centrally coordinated, funding pool for iCAP projects.
 This "clean energy" fund should allow for both internal (student fees, faculty fees, staff contributions, energy savings reinvestment, air-travel offsets, capital programs), and external (programs, rebates, donations, outside investors) participation in the fund.
-It should be established as a capital infusion and coordination mechanism aimed at physical energy and energy cost reductions that also allows for the sustained maintenance of these investments.
+It should be established as a capital infusion and coordination mechanism aimed at physical energy and energy cost reductions that also allows for the sustained maintenance of these investments and managed by the Director of Energy Services.

 Create a Revolving Climate Loan Fund.
 A revolving loan fund is an effective way to initiate and sustain key components of the iCAP.
 A successful revolving loan fund will require initial capitalization, strategic loans, effective cost tracking and verification to confirm projected cost savings and GHG reduction benefits are realized.
 The Loan Fund would provide capital for high-performance, energy efficient campus design, operations, maintenance, and occupant behavior projects.